nalin360/sampelReact/notes.md

 Here's a step-by-step overview of the flow of execution:

+the initial state is initialized with the initialState object.

 The component mounts, and the useEffect hook runs, dispatching the initialize action.
 The reducer is called with the initialize action, filtering the csv data, and returning the filtered array as the new state.
 The component renders the UserComponent for each user in the state array.